microsoft/AzureTRE/templates/workspace_services/guacamole/user_resources/guacamole-azure-export-reviewvm/README.md

 1. Now you can use the bundle as normal.
 You can build, deploy it and test your changes.

 1. When you are ready to submit the pull request, you need to create a new patch.
 Run [create_patch.sh](./create_patch.sh) from the root directory of the bundle.
 This will create a patch but _it will delete the terraform files you were working with_.

 1. Add the patch file, [windowsvm.patch](./windowsvm.patch) to your pull request, along with any other changes.

 1. Submit a pull request.
 Make sure you aren't adding any files from [terraform](./terraform/) directory, other than [empty.txt](./terraform/empty.txt), as this would break the process of creating patches.
 Also make sure you aren't adding any files in the root template directory that already exist in the reference template.

-### How to upgrade the version of the reference configuration.
+### How to upgrade the version of the reference configuration

 1. Change the version used in [apply_patch.sh](./apply_patch.sh).